 The right course for you

-Depending on your chosen career path, there will be a number of study paths you can take to support you.
+Depending on your chosen career path, there will be a number of study paths you can take to support you in your journey from manager to director.
 MBAs are desirable for aspiring MDs and CEOs, while Chartered CIPD status is a must for HR Directors.
 Each business function will have their own course or qualification, so make sure you research those most relevant to you.

 Your organisation may also have its own preferences for qualifications they'd like you to have, particularly for aspiring financial directors, so ensure you find out what these are.
 Not only will further study increase your knowledge, it will also show your commitment and investment to reaching that promotion to a senior position.